 The reasons for early get ups should be resident based and care planned and not based upon making 1st shift’s job easier or less hectic.
 DON’s should really look into the feasibility of these types of practices and decide if morally they are right.
 Residents who get up too early will not thrive, they are apt to be tired, grouchy, and unable to eat well, drink well and behavior problems can result.
 Getting residents up before 5am should not be allowed.

 Also, think about safety.
 3rd shift has way less staff than days, and having several residents up can create a safety issue.
 Who is keeping an eye on the residents who are up and about?

 When residents do get up early, when are they toileted?
 A resident who gets up at 5:30am should be toileted at 7:30 am- does the staffing pattern allow for this?
 Is someone from day shift available to do this, or are they all getting other residents up?
 Quality of life must be taken into consideration.

 The culture of shift wars and charge nurses responsibility

 Do the charge nurses inadvertently create more of an issue with these shift wars?
 When the CNA’s complain, charge nurses may not respond to the issues, or think they are petty.
 This creates a HUGE morale problem for the units.
 Nurses need to find time to listen to the CNA’s complaints and help them identify what is important and what isn’t.
+Help them sort out assumptions and balance the needs of each shift.
+A charge nurse should never take th **side** of any shift as this in of itself adds to the highly charged environment between shifts.

-Help may be needed with skills of communication with each other and members of other shifts.
+Nurses and CNA’s may need to learn skills of communication with each other and members of other shifts.
 Implementing the Unit Rounds procedure will help but not eliminate shift wars.
-The nurses must set and example by getting along with the next shift.
+The nurses must set an example by getting along with the next shift.